Extension Educational Programs & Services

 door or the handicap entrance in the rear of the building.

-- EHC Cooking Club meets the 3RD THURSDAY at 6:00 PM at the First Assembly of God located
+- EHC Cooking Club meets the 4TH THURSDAY at 7:00 PM in the Club Room of the Drew County

 - EHC Enon Club meets the 3RD THURSDAY at 6:00 PM.